 All cars are subject to inspection by track officials at any time.

 16. In the event of a caution on the final lap of the race, the race will be finished

 unless the track is blocked or officials feel someone is in danger in which case

 the race will be re-started with a green, white, checkered flag in that order,

 or if the time limit for that race has expired, track officials may elect to re-start

 race with green and white flags followed by the checkered flag.

 A driver is permitted to compete in only two divisions per racing program.

 18. A car is permitted to compete in only one division per racing program.

 19. If a driver registers late, he will be placed on the rear or first Track

 discretion of a drawing order or in the last position to attempt to qualify.
 The

 track reserves the right to change qualifying procedure for any race night.

-20. If a car misses the three minute time limit to be in the staging
+20. If a car misses the three minute time limit to be in the staging lane

-only one timed lap of time-trials or may be disqualified if its class receives only one lap of
+lap of time-trials or may be disqualified if its class receives only one lap of

 21. A driver change between qualifying and feature race

 will cause that car to be placed on rear of the feature race.

 driver change during feature race (initial green flag) will be considered a relief

 driver and the driver that started the car will receive the points that the car

 23. Points go with driver from week to week toward season totals.

 Drivers earn points according to where the car they started in the feature race,

 finishes in feature race.

 24. Any driver found with any sharp objects

 on their car that is intended to cut a tire down on another car will be disqualified

 and suspended for a minimum of two weeks depending on the severity of the infraction.

 25. Once the line-up has been set on the race track and a car pulls

 onto the racing surface, that car will automatically go to the tail-end of the

 26. Any discrepancies in the finishing order must be taken up with the Race

 Director.
 All finishes will be posted ten minutes before the pay will be distributed.

 If you have a dispute with the finish have someone contact the race director immediately

 and the payoff will be held up until the dispute is settled.
 When the ten minutes

 are up all finishing positions will be final.